electron/website/blog/tech-talk-wayland.md

 Wayland is an everyday reality for Linux users in 2026, so a great Wayland experience is now just what it means to support Linux.

 Now that the basic support is in place, Wayland opens up new possibilities for Electron apps.
-CSD could provide developers with new ways to customize window frames and integrate them seamlessly with both their web content and the platform.
-One feature on my own shortlist is rounded corners.
+CSD in particular offers developers more ways to customize window frames and integrate them with both their web content and the platform.
+One feature that's high on my own shortlist is rounded corners.

 ![Screenshot of a frameless window with rounded corners (not currently possible in Electron, but soon?)](/assets/img/blog/tech-talk-wayland/roundedcorners.png)